Rhodium: Applications

-Catalyst

-Rhodium is preferable to the other platinum metals in the reduction of nitrogen oxides to nitrogen and oxygen:

-In 2008, net demand (with the recycling accounted for) of rhodium for automotive converters made up 84% of the world usage, with the number fluctuating around 80% during in 2015−2021.
+In 2008, net demand (with the recycling accounted for) of rhodium for automotive converters made up 84% of the world usage, with the number fluctuating around 80% in 2015−2021.

+Carbonylation

-Rhodium catalysts are used in a number of industrial processes, notably in catalytic carbonylation of methanol to produce acetic acid by the Monsanto process.
-It is also used to catalyze addition of hydrosilanes to molecular double bonds, a process important in manufacture of certain silicone rubbers.
-Rhodium catalysts are also used to reduce benzene to cyclohexane.
+Rhodium catalysts are used in some industrial processes, notably those involving carbon monoxide.
+In the Monsanto process, rhodium iodides catalyze the carbonylation of methanol to produce acetic acid.
+This technology has been significantly displaced by the iridium-based Cativa process, which effects the same conversion but more efficiently.
+Rhodium-based complexes are the dominant catalysts for hydroformylation, which converts alkenes to aldehydes according to the following equation:

-The complex of a rhodium ion with BINAP is a widely used chiral catalyst for chiral synthesis, as in the synthesis of menthol.
+Rh-based hydroformylation underpins the industrial production of products as diverse as detergents, fragrances, and some drugs.
+Originally hydroformylation relied on much cheaper cobalt carbonyl-based catalysts, but that technology has largely been eclipsed by rhodium-based catalysts despite the cost differential.

+Rhodium is also known to catalyze many reactions involving hydrogen gas and hydrosilanes.
+These include hydrogenations and hydrosilylations of alkenes.
+Rhodium metal, but not rhodium complexes, catalyzes the hydrogenation of benzene to cyclohexane.

 Ornamental uses

 Rhodium finds use in jewelry and for decorations.
 It is electroplated on white gold and platinum to give it a reflective white surface at time of sale, after which the thin layer wears away with use.
 This is known as rhodium flashing in the jewelry business.
 It may also be used in coating sterling silver to protect against tarnish (silver sulfide, Ag2S, produced from atmospheric hydrogen sulfide, H2S).
 Solid (pure) rhodium jewelry is very rare, more because of the difficulty of fabrication (high melting point and poor malleability) than because of the high price.
 The high cost ensures that rhodium is applied only as an electroplate.
 Rhodium has also been used for honors or to signify elite status, when more commonly used metals such as silver, gold or platinum were deemed insufficient.
 In 1979 the Guinness Book of World Records gave Paul McCartney a rhodium-plated disc for being history's all-time best-selling songwriter and recording artist.